Key takeaways

 2. Duaklir Pressair (formoterol/aclidinium)

-Duaklir Pressair is a dry-powder inhaler that combines the LABA, formoterol, and a LAMA, aclidinium.
+Duaklir Pressair is a dry-powder inhaler that combines the LABA, formoterol, and the LAMA, aclidinium.
 This combination of inhaled bronchodilators may be an alternative to Breztri Aerosphere for those unable to use a metered-dose inhaler effectively.
 Duaklir Pressair only offers a dual combination of LABA/LAMA, so if used as an alternative to Breztri Aerosphere in patients continuing to require an inhaled corticosteroid, two inhalers will be necessary.
 Withdrawing an inhaled corticosteroid from a patient’s regimen is also a consideration for those who develop considerable side effects or pneumonia.
 Duaklir Pressair may also be considered an alternative for individuals who cannot tolerate the inhaled corticosteroid in Breztri Aerosphere.
 Breztri Aerosphere contains budesonide, which is not as strong as fluticasone.
 If you need a stronger corticosteroid, consider using Duaklir Pressair alongside a separate inhaler containing fluticasone, like fluticasone propionate HFA, ArmonAir Digihaler, or Arnuity Ellipta.
 Like Trelegy Ellipta, Duaklir Pressair also contains a powder form of lactose and should be avoided in individuals allergic to milk.

 3. Stiolto Respimat (olodaterol/tiotropium)

 Stiolto Respimat is a combination inhalation aerosol containing the LABA, olodaterol, and the LAMA, tiotropium.
 Stiolto Respimat allows for once-daily dosing.
 It is available as a soft mist inhaler, which differs from conventional MDIs like Breztri Aerosphere.
 The soft mist inhaler device releases a low-velocity aerosol mist that patients can slowly inhale over a longer period than MDIs or DPIs.
 This inhalation device improves ease of use over an MDI and DPI since the coordination requirement for actuation and inhalation is minimized.
 The soft mist may also decrease oropharyngeal deposition and improve pulmonary distribution.
 However, up to 12% of patients reported nose and throat infections like sinusitis in clinical trials; many fewer patients reported these effects in Breztri clinical trials.
-Stiolto Respimat should be used with caution in patients with other medical conditions, like a diagnosis of asthma.
-Long-acting beta-agonists in the treatment of asthma as monotherapy have been associated with increased risks of severe exacerbations and asthma-related deaths.
+Stiolto Respimat should be used with caution in patients with other medical conditions, such as a diagnosis of asthma.
+Long-acting beta agonists in the treatment of asthma as monotherapy have been associated with increased risks of severe exacerbations and asthma-related deaths.
 Patients with both COPD and asthma may require additional therapies in addition to Stiolto Respimat to avoid these adverse events.
 Avoidance of drug interactions with other anticholinergics can be ensured in discussion with a healthcare provider.

 RELATED: COPD vs. asthma: Which is worse?